ricardo-ch/go-kafka/README.md

 ## Consumer error handling

 You can customize the error handling of the consumer.
-And if there's still an error after the 3 retries, the error is logged and pushed to a topic named like `"group-id"-"original-topic-name"-error`.
+And if there's still an error after all possible retries (3 by default), the error is logged and the faulty event can be pushed to a deadletter topic.

 ### Deadletter